Interview with Leitner Leinen

 It is not so much general values as experiences that matter to me.
 I am probably not the first or last person for whom home is an important point of reference.
 In addition to a connection to home, consistency, family and nature are among the qualities that matter most to me.
 I find it remarkable that linen fabric also embodies these qualities.
 Linen is a fine natural yarn and can be produced using traditional cultivation methods.
 It is precisely in its natural state that linen yarn develops its most beautiful qualities.
 With proper care, linen fabric is extremely robust and embodies a high degree of durability.
 The craft traditions and techniques of linen weaving vary from region to region and express a connection to home.
 In earlier times, linen fabrics were passed down through the generations and were part of the family’s household goods.
 Whether my personal appreciation for the values mentioned above arose from my experience with linen or whether it is just a coincidence, I do not know.
 I am grateful that our family has succeeded in adapting the centuries-old and wonderful craft of linen production to the needs of the times and in meeting the respective demands.

-How do you explain the current comeback of linen?
+How do you explain the current resurgence in popularity of linen?

 Friedrich Leitner: